 6 am - 2:30 pm Monday through Friday | 7:30 am - 10:30 am Saturday

-The Addiction Medicine Clinic provides assessment and MAT of opioid, alcohol, tobacco, and some sedative use disorders in a lower intensity setting.
+The Addiction Medicine Clinic provides an assessment of opioid addiction treatment, alcohol rehab, smoking cessation, and some sedative use disorders.
 Medical and psychiatric care is available in the clinic or in collaboration with other providers.
 Physician consultations are available.
 Patients attend visits on a weekly to monthly basis.
 Insurance or private pay is accepted for these services.

-- Buprenorphine maintenance treatment for opioid use disorder (e.g., Suboxone®)
+- Buprenorphine maintenance treatment for opioid addiction (e.g., Suboxone®)

 - Alcohol use disorder treatment with Antabuse®, Vivitrol®, or other medications